Simon-K-Schaefer/ManifoldX/README.md

 ## Ala scan and 20AA scan
 The base version of ManifoldX subtitutes every resdiue with Ala to identify important residue due to loss of interaction energy.
 ManifoldX_20AA substitutes every residues with all 20 natural AA to create protein variants with possible interaction energy improvements or identify disruptive substitutions for binding or strucutural stability.
+ManifoldX_20AA contains the Ala Scan as subset.
 The Ala scan is roughly 20-fold faster than the 20AA substitution.

 ```bash